-Registering your OAuth client in the Celonis Platform
+Registering your OAuth client

 For an overview of the differences between OAuth 2.0 and using Application or API Keys, see: Using OAuth 2.0.

-To register your OAuth clients in Celonis Platform:
+To register your OAuth clients:

 Go to Admin & Settings > Applications.